Nesvilab/MSFragger/tutorial_glyco-fragger.md

 (for example) can enhance localization results.
 - The MSFragger option "mass_diff_to_variable_mod" can be used to convert delta masses to variable mods, allowing them to be propagated and used in quantification (for example).
- Only delta masses that are successfully localized will be placed as variable mods; all others will remain as delta masses.
+ Delta masses that are successfully localized will be placed as variable mods.
+If localization is ambiguous, for N-glycan mode searches, the delta mass will be placed on the first sequon.
+NOTE: for peptides containing multiple sequons, this means the reported assigned position may not be correct if localization did not succeed.
+For peptides containing multiple sequons, follow-up localization after the search is strongly recommended.
+For all other searches, the modification will remain as a delta masses if not localized.